enarjord/passivbot/docs/walkthrough.md

 If the bot started succesfully, you should receive a message **Passivbot started!**.
 After this, you can disconnect from the screen session by pressing `ctrl+a`, following by pressing `d`.

-!!!
-Info
-    To stop the bot, simply use the `stop` button on the second page of buttons in Telegram